mirsah91/repro-ai/README.md

 - Summarize a session across multiple MongoDB collections using a single endpoint.
 - Conversational interface that answers arbitrary questions about the session data.
+- Automatically orders batched trace documents by `batchIndex`, merges them into a chronological view, and condenses oversized event payloads before handing them to the LLM.
 - Modular design that separates data access, orchestration, and language model integrations.

 ## Getting started